 I think when God was handing out kindness, Bud must have snuck in line twice.
 He is one of the most giving, interesting, knowledgeable, polite men that I’ve met on vacation or otherwise.
 He’s running a thriving and successful business and I can’t think of anyone more deserving than he.

-Naturally, I didn’t know what to expect, we drifted for awhile to become acclimated, but as we got closer to the rapids we were instructed to paddle through it.
+Naturally, I didn’t know what to expect, we drifted for a while to become acclimated, but as we got closer to the rapids we were instructed to paddle through it.
 Some waves were stronger than others but be prepared to get soaked to the gills!
 I can’t recall the last time I’d had so much fun!
 Ginny had instructed us on how we should position our feet underneath the folds of the raft so that we’d be less likely to fall overboard.

 Back at the office, Bud had suggested that we take the smaller 8 person raft.
-I was heistant at first because I thought a larger raft would be better, you know the “safety in numbers” thing.
+I was hesitant at first because I thought a larger raft would be better, you know the “safety in numbers” thing.
 Now that I was actually in the raft, I got it.
 It was a much better ride in comparison to my neighbors in the larger raft, we had more bounce and weren’t as weighted down.

 The bus driver (who happens to be very knowledgeable and entertaining) took us back to the campgrounds for lunch which was included in the price.
 We had a chance to get to know our fellow raft mates better and ruminate about how great the day was.

 Find them at:

-265 W. Broadway Jackson Hole Wyoming 83001
+265 W. Broadway – Jackson Hole, Wyoming 83001

-Phone: 307-733-6295 Toll Free: 800-732-6295
+Phone: 307-733-6295; Toll Free: 800-732-6295